 A walk around the MIT campus is like an architectural tour.
-A number of world famous architects, from Eero Saarinen over I.M.
+A number of world-famous architects, from Eero Saarinen over I.M.
 Pei to Frank O. Gehry created some outstanding buildings for this renowned university.

 The Massachusetts Institute of Technology is one of the world’s leading universities in engineering and science and one of two internationally prominent universities in Cambridge (the other being Harvard).

 The institute was chartered in Boston in 1861 and moved to its current site along the Charles River Basin in 1916.
-The campus is 168 acres or almost 70 hectare large and contains a large number of architecturally interesting buildings.
+The campus is 168 acres or almost 70 hectare large and contains a surprising number of architecturally interesting buildings.

-MIT’s most emblematic building is the Maclaurin building, a neo-classical limestone structure with a Pantheon-like dome.
+MIT’s most emblematic building is the Maclaurin building, a Neoclassical limestone structure with a Pantheon-like dome.
 The building, which is part of a complex that also includes the Rogers Building, was designed by William Welles Bosworth – an MIT graduate – and constructed between 1913 and 1916.
 The 1937 Rogers Building is similar in style to the Maclaurin Building, with an Ionic portico and an identical but smaller dome.

 Across Massachusetts Avenue from the Rogers Building is the Kresge Chapel, a small brick building set in a moat.
 A modern sculpture sits on top of the cylindrical building.
 The plain, windowless structure was designed in 1955 by the Finnish architect Eero Saarinen.
 The same architect is also responsible for the nearby Kresge Auditorium, built between 1953 and 1955.
 The fascinating triangular structure has a tent-like roof and glass walls that rise from a circular brick platform.